Labour Law, EPFO, and ESIC Compliance Starter Checklist

 The first step is not registration.
 It is employee master data.

-Build employee records
+Getting employee records right

 | File area | Examples |